mui/material-ui/docs/pages/blog/mui-x-v6.md

 With the new base established in v6.0.0, we'll continue our efforts to improve UI/UX, bring more customization abilities, and support new use cases.

-Here's a list of what you can expect to be delivered in the following months.
+Here's a list of what you can expect to be delivered in the following months (what is next on our immediate roadmap).

 ### Data Grid

 - Clipboard importing
 - Filtering on header
-- Row Spanning
+- Row spanning
 - Improved Panels
   - Column Management panel (column visibility, reordering, grouping, pinning, etc).
   - Filtering panel